SchematX/Last-Epoch-Projects/README.md

 - Next, you would just select "**Past Clipboard Contents**" and you done!
 It will then begin to populate the code you have copied and your good to go.

 Something to keep in mind though is, if there should be an update to the loot filter itself, you will have to do the steps over again and delete the old.
 This method would probably be the easiest since its more of a ***copy and paste*** thing!

-Head below to [view the Filter codes](https://github.com/icueMike/Last-Epoch-Projects#projects-im-working-on-or-working-with-others) or [Download](https://github.com/icueMike/Last-Epoch-Projects/releases) them and add it to your Last Epoch folder.
-How to do so is just below this.

 -----